thecodekitchen/bang/README.md

 ## Project Trajectory

-My plan is to keep working on this in my spare time for the forseeable future, and I'd love to start building a core team around it, but my intention is to keep it entirely open source.
-Odin is a really cool language, and I would really like to help grow its ecosystem.

-Future plans include:
+In all honesty, I've been forced to move on to other projects for the moment, but the logical next steps from here would include:

 - Physics engine
 - More advanced shaders
 - Full GUI editor
-- A lot more I haven't thought of yet

-Contributions and/or suggestions are massively appreciated as I have a lot to learn in this arena!
+Contributions and/or suggestions are massively appreciated as I have a lot to learn in this arena, but it has been a very instructive journey so far.